henriquelalves/GodotCSGExporter/README.md

 ![Exporter option on Godot spatial container](demo/exporter_option.png)

 ## Why using it
-CSG Meshes are quite useful to prototyping and making quick modifications on levels, but sometimes you may want to export the mesh made in Godot so it can be edited in other software (e.g. Blender).
+CSG Meshes are quite useful to prototyping and making quick modifications on levels, but sometimes you may want to export the mesh made in Godot so it can be edited in other software (e.g. Blender)